 Pokémon Sword or Shield: version differences

-Pokémon Sword or Shield: version-exclusive Pokémon
+Pokémon Sword and Shield: version-exclusive Pokémon

-Pokémon Sword exclusives:
+Pokémon Sword exclusives

 - Deino (Dark/Dragon)